adobe/S3-FileSystem/docs/Usage.md

 # How to use

+Before using, please give our design [docs](./Design.md) a quick read.

 ## Binaries and dependencies

 For gradle projects add: `implementation group: 'com.adobe.s3fs', name: 'S3-FileSystem', version: '1.0'` in